 Video is everywhere, and if you aren’t creating it, you’re likely falling behind.
 According to Wyzowl’s annual State of Video Marketing Survey 2019, 68% of people prefer watching a short video to articles (15%), infographics (4%), presentations (4%), and ebooks (3%).
 In other words, it definitely worth it to try creating instructional video courses, especially when it’s possible to do without breaking the bank.

-For a long time, a big hurdle for creating instructional video was its production cost and complexity.
-Traditional presentations, instructions, and articles seemed on the whole to be safer and easier to deal with.
+For a long time, a big hurdle for creating instructional videos was its production cost and complexity.
+Traditional presentations, instructions, and articles seemed, on the whole, to be safer and easier to deal with.

 Today, when a smartphone with a good camera is in almost every pocket, we can find thousands of video tutorials on YouTube, from how to make a burger to how to build a rocket from scratch.
 We got used to video content and now we expect it.

 In fact, video is a top choice for teaching people how to do something.
 Instead of writing mountains of complex instructions, you can simply show it in action.
 In addition to being self-explanatory, video adds a personal feel and real-world context to the learning module.
 There’s even curious statistics by Forrester showing that if a picture is worth a thousand words, then a video can stand in for 1.8 million words.